Akascape/tkinter-toolkit/README.md

 </div>

 ## Features
-- Easily find tkinter packages
+- Easily search new tkinter packages
 - Installation links are provided
 - Preview images of the library
 - Detailed description provided